cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 The figure below depicts the connections between the APB TIMER and rest of the modules in Core-V-MCU:-

 .. figure:: apb_timer_soc_connections.png
-   :name: APB_TIMER_SoC_Connections
+   :name: APB Timer SoC Connections
    :align: center
    :alt:

    APB TIMER Core-V-MCU connections diagram

-- The event_lo_i and event_hi_i input to the APB_TIMER is provided by APB_EVENT_GENERATOR.
+- The event_lo_i and event_hi_i input to the APB Timer is provided by APB_EVENT_GENERATOR.
-- APB_TIMER process this input signals based on the various CSR configurations.
+- APB Timer process this input signals based on the various CSR configurations.
-- APB_TIMER generate few output event signals that are further passed as interrupts to the Core complex.
+- APB Timer generate few output event signals that are further passed as interrupts to the Core complex.
-- APB_TIMER receives the input stop_timer_i from core complex that can stop the operations of APB TIMER.
+- APB Timer receives the input stop_timer_i from core complex that can stop the operations of APB TIMER.

 Programmers View:
 -----------------